IBM/mas-tas-appconnect-flows/README.md

 8. An ID is either created or updated within the original application (Maximo).
 9. This process is repeated for each object that is present in the original request (Maximo).

-At the end of this process, you should be able to send a Person, Asset, or from Maximo to TRIRIGA and TRIRIGA to Maximo utilizing App Connect.
+At the end of this process, a Person, Asset, or Location can be sent from Maximo to TRIRIGA and TRIRIGA to Maximo utilizing App Connect.

 ## Pre-requisites

  <details><summary><b>MAXIMO</b></summary>

-You should have credentials and access to an instance of Maximo.
+Credentials and access to an instance of Maximo as well as the WebSphere application which hosts Maximo are required.

 The following steps and pre-requisites are done against a Maximo demo database.
 The naming conventions may slightly differ from this, but these are the necessary components.

-Within Maximo, you will need to configure your instance to be ready to receive records from TRIRIGA.
+Within Maximo, configure your instance to be ready to receive records from TRIRIGA.
 If these pre-requisites are not completed, the action will not be recorded.

 ### 1. Create an Organization named TRIRIGA